Skip to main content

 TOTAL

-Source: Ministry of Demography, Family, Youth and Social Policy
+Source: Former Ministry of Demography, Family, Youth and Social Policy and Ministry of Labour, Pension System, Family and Social Policy

-The data indicate a small but steady increase in the number of supported volunteer centres, as well as the allocated funds, except in 2018 and 2019, when the state support declined.
+The data indicate a small but steady increase in the number of supported volunteer centres, as well as the allocated funds, except in 2018, 2019, and 2023, when the state support declined.

 Characteristics of young volunteers

-Furthermore, according to the Comparative Statistics on Volunteering for 2020 and 2021, a total of 107,547 persons volunteered.
+Furthermore, according to the Comparative Statistics on Volunteering 2020-2021, a total of 107 547 individuals volunteered.
 In 2021, there was a 13% increase in the number of volunteers compared to the year before.
-Age distribution of volunteers remains similar to those of years before – those aged between 18 and 30 are the most numerous age group (38%).
+The age distribution of volunteers remains consistent with previous years, with those aged between 18 and 30 being the most numerous age group (38%).

-Table: Number of volunteers, volunteering hours and volunteer organizers in the period 2012 – 2020
+Table 2: Number of volunteers, volunteering hours and volunteer organisers in the period 2012 – 2022

 Total number of volunteers